 What exactly is a luxury sale advance loan?

 A luxury sale advance loan is a type of financing that allows you to access the cash value of expensive items you own and want to sell.
-They’re generally designed for borrowers that have money tied up in luxury items and limited access to funds they can spend.
+They’re designed for borrowers who have money tied up in luxury items and limited access to funds they can spend.

-How do luxury sale advance loans work?
-First, your lender appraises the item you want to sell and lets you borrow a percentage of its estimated value, usually around 70%.
+Your lender appraises the item you want to sell and lets you borrow a percentage of its estimated value, usually around 70%.
 Once you have the funds, your lender typically works on selling your item through its network of buyers or offer you help selling the item — usually within a fixed amount of time.
-After you’ve made the sale, the lender takes the amount you owe plus interest and fees, and gives you the remainder of the profit.
+After you’ve made the sale, the lender takes the amount you owe plus interest and fees and gives you the remainder of the profit.

 What providers offer luxury sale advance loans?